Famarquez2/Programming-Languages/Prolog Assignments/README.md

  - Purpose of this lab is to learn the basics of Prolog and how it functions.

 ## Intructions to install
-  If working with OS operating systems please open terminal(if bash doesn't pop up, create a new command and input "bash").
+  If working with OS operating system's please open terminal(if bash doesn't pop up, create a new command and input "bash").
 Make sure to have Homebrew installed, heres link to install https://brew.sh and paste script in MacOS terminal prompt.
-After installing homebrew, install swi prolog, heres link to install https://www.swi-prolog.org/build/macos.html and paste the suitable script for your project in the MacOS terminal prompt.
+After installing homebrew, install swi prolog, here's link to install https://www.swi-prolog.org/build/macos.html and paste the suitable script for your project in the MacOS terminal prompt.

 ## Instructions to Compile and Run